Codex-I/ResponsivePortfolioWebsite/README.md

-# Our Portfolio Landing Page
+# Cartoon Developers Portfolio Landing Page

 Welcome to our portfolio landing page!
-This is a simple showcase of our work and skills as [Your Profession or Field].
+This is a simple showcase of our work and skills as [Group of Developers].

 ![Portfolio Landing Page Screenshot](Design/Template.jfif)